AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 `2` selects the laptop and `3` selects the EliteDesk.
 Connection and disconnection events are logged so you can verify detection in the console.

+### CircuitPython HID script

+The `pico_hid_switch.py` example runs directly on the Pico.
+It emulates the hotkey presses for switching computers and now opens the `usb_cdc` serial connection.
+When a button is pressed the script writes `b'1'`, `b'2'` or `b'3'` to the serial port and briefly pauses so the host receives the byte.
+The `PicoSerialHandler` in the desktop application listens for these values to activate the appropriate target.

 ### Autostart

 On Windows the application configures autostart via the registry.
 When started